- About ACI-NA

 ACI-NA annually awards up to four awards recognizing outstanding achievement in the categories of Environmental Management, Environmental Mitigation, Outreach, Education and Community Involvement, and Innovative/Special Projects.
 The winning airports must demonstrate the environmental benefit of their project and its innovative approach, effective implementation, applicability and cost-effectiveness.
 Many promising submissions were received this year, and the strong field created a challenging selection process for this year’s panel of judges.

 Winners in each category were selected by a four-judge panel and based on the project’s environmental benefits, innovation, effective implementation, widespread applicability and cost-effectiveness.
-Judges for the 2016 awards were Paul Bowers, Publisher, Airport Improvement magazine; Matthew Griffin, Director of Regulatory Affairs, Airport Consultants Council; Jody Proctor, Director, Environmental Policy Analysis and Evaluation, Transport Canada; and Thomas Cuddy, Environmental Protection Specialist, Federal Aviation Administration.
+Judges for the 2017 awards were Patrick Magnotta, Assistant Manager-Airport Planning & Environmental Division, Federal Aviation Administration; Joe Petrie, Editor in Chief, Airport Business Magazine; Jody Proctor, Director, Environmental Policy Analysis and Evaluation, Transport Canada; and Leslie Riegle, Director of Environmental Affairs, Aerospace Industries Association of America.

 About the Winners

-Airports Council International - North America represents local, regional and state governing bodies that own and operate commercial airports in the United States and Canada.
+Airports Council International-North America (ACI-NA) represents local, regional, and state governing bodies that own and operate commercial airports in the United States and Canada.
 ACI-NA member airports enplane more than 95 percent of the domestic and virtually all the international airline passenger and cargo traffic in North America.
-More than 340 aviation-related businesses are also members of the association, which is the largest of the five worldwide regions of Airports Council International.
+Approximately 380 aviation-related businesses are also members of ACI-NA, providing goods and services to airports.
+Collectively, U.S. airports employ more than 1.3 million people and account for $1.2 trillion in economic activity—or seven percent of the total U.S. workforce and eight percent of GDP.
+Canadian airports support 405,000 jobs and contribute C$35 billion to Canada’s GDP.
+Learn more at www.aci-na.org.